patternfly/patternfly-elements/core/pfe-styles/README.md

 If you are starting a new project, you will likely want to load all the stylesheets to get you up and running quickly.

-### Existing project without a design system

-@todo Extend the placeholders...

-### Existing project with a design system

-@todo  - extend the typography mixin...

 ----